ec-jrc/lisflood-model/2_stdLISFLOOD_atmospheric-processes/index.md

 | $ES0$     | Potential evaporation rate from bare soil surface  | $[\frac{mm}{day}]$ |
 | $T_{avg}$ | Average *daily* temperature                        | $^\circ C$         |

 > **Note** that the model needs *daily* average temperature values, even if the model is run on a smaller time interval (e.g. hourly).
-This is because the routines for snowmelt and soil freezing are use empirical relations which are based on daily temperature data.
+This is because the routines for snowmelt and soil freezing are use empirical relations which are based on daily temperature data <span style="color:red"> **Cinzia is that still correct??**</span>.
 Just as an example, feeding hourly temperature data into the snowmelt routine can result in a gross overestimation of snowmelt.
 This is because even on a day on which the average temperature is below $T_m$  (no snowmelt), the instantaneous (or hourly) temperature may be higher for a part of the day, leading to unrealistically high simulated snowmelt rates.

 Both precipitation and evaporation are internally converted from *intensities* $[\frac{mm}{day}]$ to *quantities per time step* $[mm]$ by multiplying them with the time step, $\Delta t$ (in $days$).
 For the sake of consistency, all in- and outgoing fluxes will also be described as *quantities per time step* $[mm]$ in the following, unless stated otherwise. $ET0$, $EW0$ and $ES0$ can be calculated using standard meteorological observations.
 To this end a dedicated pre-processing application has been developed (LISVAP), which is documented in a separate manual. <span style="color:red"> Insert link to LISVAP manual once it is produced</span>